Vidvox/vvedu/pages/teaching/teaching_module_1.md

 1. What is a video signal?
 2. What are the different types of media files for live visuals?
 3. What is a video codec?

+### Discussions

+* Why live visuals?
+* What shows / artists / music / movies / and other media has inspired you?

 ### Demonstrations